Home » Central America and the Caribbean » Virgin Islands Google Maps & Wiki

 The right to vote in Virgin Islands can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; see United States.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Virgin Islands, these are the most likely dangers you might face: several hurricanes in recent years; frequent and severe droughts and floods; occasional earthquakes.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Virgin Islands, these are the most likely dangers you might face: several hurricanes in recent years; frequent and severe droughts and floods; occasional earthquakes.
 What do you think?
-Are you prepared enough to visit Charlotte Amalie and / or Virgin Islands?
+Are you prepared enough to visit Charlotte Amalie and/or Virgin Islands?

 Top of page